opencodeceo/jain-1/AI_Exam_Prep_App_Documentation.markdown

 ## 7. Conclusion

 The AI-Powered Exam Preparation App transforms student study experiences with personalized learning, interactive AI assistance, and a growing library of resources.
 By leveraging advanced AI models and a robust technical framework, it ensures scalability and relevance.
-This documentation serves as a blueprint for development and can be modified as needed.
+This documentation serves as a blueprint for development and can be modified.